pivotal/docs-tap/scc/parameters-reference.hbs.md

 ### GitRepository

-A GitRepository object is instantiated whenever `deliverable.spec.source.git` is configured such that it can continuously look up for Kubernetes configuration pushed to a Git repository, making it available for further resources in the ClusterDelivery.
+A GitRepository object is instantiated when `deliverable.spec.source.git` is configured to continuously look for a Kubernetes configuration pushed to a Git repository, making it available for resources in the ClusterDelivery.

 Parameters: